Exotic Terrane, 2022, pigment print, 30 x 40 inches ©Dennis DeHart

 online exhibition + printed book

-For this exhibition, we will illuminate the transformations that have led us to the current human epoch, now referred to as the Anthropocene.
+For this exhibition, member artists/scientists illuminate the transformations that have led us to the current human epoch, now referred to as the Anthropocene.

-The New Geologic Epoch, juried by Mary Mattingly, presents works that capture the shifting baselines, which over time have become the new normal.
+The New Geologic Epoch captures the shifting baselines in the landscape, which over time have become the new normal.

 S E L E C T E D A R T I S T S